poppy-project/poppy-com/extra/doc/protocol_definition.md

 Hardware and data flow
 ----------------------

+Most Poppy modules have two communication ports that can be daisy-chained.

-Poppy communication protocol use 3 data wire :
+The Poppy communication interface uses 3 data wires:

  - RS485+
  - RS485-
  - PTP

-Wire RS485+ and RS485- are used to manage **RS485**.
+Wire RS485+ and RS485- form a half-duplex serial link using **RS485**.
 This bus is the main communication way.
-The **PTP** wire means "point to point", he manage hardware detection by passing tokens and allow to comminucate directly with the next or previous module.
+The **PTP** wire means "point to point", it is used for hardware detection and allows direct communicatation with the next or previous module.

-Each of thease link (PTP or RS485) can be used to communicate.
+Each of these links (PTP or RS485) can be used to communicate.

-Each module have a standard **Poppy-core** board at hearth, this board manage all the poppy-com things and can communicate, control and flash a companion MCU specific to each module hardware
+Each module has a standard **Poppy-core** board at heart, which manages all the poppy-com things and can communicate with, control and flash a companion MCU specific to each module hardware.

-All messages RS485 or PTP have the same structure :
+All messages RS485 or PTP have the same structure:

  - **Preamble** (N bytes duration + random time)
  - **Target**  (16 bits)